Table of contents

 - seniority.

-- A temporary Employee shall also be credited with sick leave earned and not taken during his period of temporary employment.
+- A temporary Employee shall also be credited with sick leave earned and not taken during their period of temporary employment.

-- A temporary or casual Employee who transfers to regular full-time or regular part-time employment with the Employer shall be credited with the following entitlements earned during his period of employment, provided not more than six (6) months have elapsed since he last worked for the Employer:
+- A temporary or casual Employee who transfers to regular full-time or regular part-time employment with the Employer shall be credited with the following entitlements earned during their period of employment, provided not more than six (6) months have elapsed since they last worked for the Employer:

 - Regular Employees โ Change of Status

-- A Regular Employee who transfers to casual employment with the Employer shall remain at his current pay step and shall maintain all hours worked towards his next increment.
+- A Regular Employee who transfers to casual employment with the Employer shall remain at their current pay step and shall maintain all hours worked towards their next increment.

-- A Regular Employee who transfers to casual employment will remain at his allotted rate of vacation applicable to his years of service.
+- A Regular Employee who transfers to casual employment will remain at their allotted rate of vacation applicable to their years of service.

-- Pay days shall be established by the Employer who shall endeavor to pay Employees no less frequently than monthly, by direct bank deposit.
+- Pay days shall be established by the Employer who shall endeavor to pay Employees bi-weekly or semi-monthly, by direct bank deposit.
+Cut off times for payroll shall be consistent and clearly communicated to the Employees.

 - When an Employee is assigned to a job on a temporary basis, at a lower rate of pay, the Employee shall be paid at the rate of the classification of their permanent position.
 This shall only apply to the Advanced Care Paramedic and the Primary Care Paramedic classifications.